Gonzaga College: Sports

 The school golf team won Leinster titles in 1999 and 2006.
 Previously, the team reached the semi-finals of the junior cup.
 In 2010, the Senior Team won the Leinster Schools Senior Matchplay competition, beating Blackrock College 3½ to 1½.
 They went on to win the All-Ireland Golf Championship in April 2010.

 Gaelic games were not played in the past but, in recent years, a team has been entered in a Gaelic football blitz involving other rugby-playing schools.
 Hurling has also been introduced in recent years.

 The school is occasionally represented by a soccer team in friendly matches, but association football is not an official sport of the school.

 The main sports in the college during the summer term are lawn tennis and cricket.
-Gonzaga has a strong tennis tradition, producing many of Ireland's finest tennis players including Barry King, Seán Molloy and Jerry Sheehan.
+Gonzaga College has a strong tennis tradition, producing many of Ireland's finest tennis players including Barry King, Seán Molloy and Jerry Sheehan.
 The college has also produced three cricket internationals, most recently bowler George Dockrell, as well as Ireland internationals in bridge, lawn bowls and fencing.
 The school also has a rich history of competition in Ultimate Frisbee, winning several Schools Cups and providing the starting point for many players who have gone on to compete internationally at various age levels.